Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Christies Beach has 64 active public transport stops, all of which are bus stops.
 These stops are served by 19 different routes that together facilitate 1,122 weekly passenger trips.
-The transport accessibility in the area is considered good, with residents on average being located 203 meters away from their nearest transport stop.
+The area's transport accessibility is rated as good, with residents typically located 203 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the primary mode of transport at 87%, while trains account for 6%.
+On average, there are 1.2 vehicles per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport